 Matthew George "Matt" Reeves (born April 27, 1966 in Rockville Centre, New York) is an American director, screenwriter, and producer.

-He found success with Cloverfield and the critically acclaimed sequels to Rise of the Planet of the Apes that he directed, and has since been set to write and direct the next cinematic iteration of Batman.
+He found success with Cloverfield and the critically acclaimed sequels to Rise of the Planet of the Apes that he directed, and has since went on to write and direct the next cinematic iteration of Batman starring Robert Pattinson.

 Works he directed: